Sacramento - When to Visit

 Plug Type

-Type A/B (two flat parallel pins or two flat parallel pins with ground pin)
+Type A and Type B (two flat prongs, or two flat prongs plus a round ground pin)

 Voltage